LabRat404/not_Book_TradeAppingggg/README.md

 # new_start

 Taking a break ._.
+Why so many dam assignments QAQ
+I wana do more this

 The app is now available on testflight!\
 Email me if u wana join as a beta tester! ggwp12335@gmail.com\